8 min read

 5. Prioritize high-quality sleep

-Scientists have found poor sleep and metabolic syndrome (MetS) are almost synonymous in terms of their detrimental effects on your overall health.
+Scientists have found that poor sleep and metabolic syndrome (MetS) are almost synonymous in terms of their detrimental effects on your overall health.
 They both lead to an increased risk of cardiovascular disease, diabetes, and obesity.

 So, how many hours should you sleep to improve your metabolic age?
 The magic number for metabolically-optimized sleep is seven to eight hours per night.